Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 1Neck ProtectionBuff Merino Lighweight Neckwear

-1 pairHiking ShoesXero Shoes Mesa Trail WP
+1 pairHiking ShoesXero Shoes Mesa Trail II

 1 pairSandalsXero Shoes Z-Trek